Will My Stomach Stretch After Gastric Sleeve Surgery?

 Training your taste buds to like non-sweet beverages like water, herbal teas, and True Lemon products

 Do not drink with your meals; it pushes food through your pouch faster causing you to be hungry faster

 Stress management tools like meditation, yoga, exercise, and mindful walking

 Treat yourself to no- food items

 Exercise, yoga, and meditation are highly recommended to ease stress and avoid emotional eating.

 Exercising to Maintain Weight Loss

 Patients will need to keep moving to maintain weight loss; this is especially important as they get further from their surgery date.
-Patients focusing on intensity and not the duration of physical activity will have the most success postoperatively.
+Patients focusing on the intensity and not the duration of physical activity will have the most success postoperative.
 Those who engage in exercise will also experience a multitude of additional benefits.

 These exercises are not for all patients – please consult with your physicians.
 If you drink high-calorie sodas and fruit juices, you may not lose weight.
 This is the same as consuming alcohol.

 Post-Op Stomach Phases with Gastric Sleeve